willofindie/vscode-cssvar/README.md

 This extension helps provide autocompletion IntelliSense for globally shared CSS Variables and more.

+### How the extension works:
+- When adding a new CSS declaration property value, press `--`.
+- This opens a completion list dropdown, with all the CSS variables in the list.
+- Select and add the variable of your choice, to autocomplete.

 <br>

 ### Auto Completion, Color swatches, Goto Definition